 We'll go around Conway, and enter Amarillo on Business Loop I-40.
 We'll proceed to the hotel for check-in about 6:00 PM.

 Bus will depart for dinner destination about 6:45 PM.Dinner: Step into the Big Texan Steak Ranch and you're taking a giant step back to the rowdy, rip-roaring days of the late 1800s.

 As you cross the threshold, you'll feel the excitement shared by thousands of visitors each year.
 Laughter echoes above the sizzle of steaks on the open grill.
 The strolling musicians may be strumming "The Yellow Rose of Texas" or "Amarillo by Morning."

 Take in the old-fashioned bar, the giant rocking chair, the magician entertaining in the lobby, and the lure of intriguing items in the gift shop.

-There's always a big contest going on to see if someone can actually eat all of a 72-ounce steak (if you can, you get dinner for free!).
+Although we don't have the 72-ounce steak on our menu for you, the story is a fun one.
+There's usually a big contest going on to see if someone can actually eat all of a 72-ounce steak dinner, including shrimp cocktail, salad, baked potato, roll, and butter (if you can finish it all within 60 minutes, you get dinner for free!).
 We think it's fair to tell you, though, that only 8,500 people have succeeded in completing the feat and 50,000 have tried!
 The record, though, is held by a Bengal tiger; his meal was limited to the steak only and he dined in the front of the building.
 It took him less than 90 seconds to eat the steak!